AstroLabs-UK/SquadronDashboard/README.md

 sqndash --update
 ```

 That downloads the latest version from GitHub and restarts the dashboard; the screen reloads itself a few seconds later.
 If you're already on the latest version it just says so.
-Other commands: `sqndash --restart` (restart only) and `sqndash --help`.
+Other commands: `sqndash --force-update` (re-download and restart even if already up to date), `sqndash --restart` (restart only) and `sqndash --help`.

+### Force update button

+At the bottom of `/edit`, next to **Save changes**, there's an orange **Force update** button - a safety net in case the automatic updates ever stop working.
+It is greyed out and can't be clicked while there are unsaved changes; save first and it turns orange.
+Pressing it (after a confirmation) makes the Pi check GitHub straight away, re-apply the latest code even if it looks up to date, and restart the dashboard.
+The page shows progress ("Waiting for the Pi...
+Downloaded abc1234...
+Updated and restarted") and reloads itself when it's done.
+If something goes wrong it says what, e.g. that the Pi can't reach GitHub.

+How it works: the page can't restart the dashboard itself, so it drops a small request file into `data/`.
+A systemd path unit (`squadron-dashboard-update.path`, set up by `install.sh` and repaired by `update.sh`) sees the file and runs the same update script in force mode.
+This is separate from the 30-minute timer, so the button still works if the timer breaks.
+If the button just says it's waiting for the Pi, re-run `bash install.sh` once, or run `sqndash --force-update` on the Pi.

 The Pi also checks by itself 2 minutes after every boot and then every 30 minutes, so pushing to GitHub is enough.
 Your settings are never touched by an update: they live in the `data/` folder, which is in `.gitignore`, so it is never committed and never overwritten. (`sqndash` is installed by `install.sh`, and refreshed by every update, so re-running `bash install.sh` once is all it takes to get it.)